 - a.
+Recordkeeping: - i.
 A daily record of plant operational data shall be kept for each day that a plant is actively operating.
-Records shall include the following: - i.
-Production Data: - 1) Hours of operation for each plant (e.g., aggregate, concrete, and asphalt) and generator. - 2) Type of batch operation(s). - 3) Throughput per day of all basic raw materials including sand, aggregate, lime, cement, fly ash, etc. (tons/day). - 4) Volume or weight of final and intermediate products produced per day (aggregate, concrete, etc.). - 5) Type and amount of fuel consumed in any and all combustion sources (cu. ft./day or gals/day may be calculated as an average using fuel delivery receipts) and fuel sulfur content (for liquid and solid fuel may be vendor supplied). - ii.
-Control and Monitoring Device Data: - Baghouse records shall include dates of inspection, dates and designation of bag replacement, dates of service or maintenance, related activities, static pressure gauge (manometer) readings once per eight-hour shift. - 2) Records of time, date and cause of all control device failures and down time shall also be maintained. - iii.
-ECS O&M Plan Records:
+Records shall include the following: - 1) Production Data: - (a) Hours of operation for concrete batch plant. - (b) Type of batch operation(s). - (c) Throughput per day of all basic raw materials including sand, aggregate, cement, fly ash etc. (tons/day). - (d) Volume or weight of final and intermediate products produced per day (e.g., concrete). - 2) Control and Monitoring Device Data: - (a) Baghouse records shall include dates of inspection, dates and designation of bag replacement, dates of service or maintenance, related activities, static pressure gauge (manometer) readings once per eight-hour shift. - (b) Records of time, date and cause of all control device failures and down time shall also be maintained.

-Maintain a record of the periods of time that an approved ECS is utilized to comply with these Conditions.
+- ii.
+Emission Control System (ECS) O&M Plan Records: - 1) Maintain a record of the periods of time that an approved ECS is utilized to comply with these Conditions.
 Key system parameters, such as flow rates, pressure drops, and other conditions necessary to determine if the control equipment is functioning properly, shall be recorded in accordance with an approved O&M Plan.
 The records shall account for any periods when the control system was not operating.
 The Permittee shall also maintain results of the visual inspection and, if necessary, shall record any corrective action taken.